International Conference 'The Invisible Middle: Understanding Online Extremism in Middle-Aged Adults in Europe'

 Panel I: Presentation of Project Findings will highlight key research insights on the digital behaviours of middle-aged adults, including how extremist narratives circulate through social media, messaging apps, and online communities.
 The findings also examine how misinformation, polarising content, and identity-based narratives affect this often-overlooked demographic, providing evidence to guide targeted interventions.

-Panel II: Media and Cultural Perspectives on Online Extremism will explore how media narratives, visual storytelling, and cultural content can both reinforce and counter extremist ideologies, including a documentary screening.
+Panel II: Media and Cultural Perspectives on Online Extremism will explore how media narratives, visual storytelling and cultural content can both reinforce and counter extremist ideologies, including a documentary screening and discussion.

-Panel III: Common Challenges and Best Practices from Related Projects offers an opportunity to exchange lessons learned and promising approaches across EU-funded initiatives.
+Panel III: Common Challenges and Best Practices from Related Projects will bring together representatives of EU-funded research initiatives to exchange lessons learned, methodological insights and promising approaches to prevention and resilience-building.

-Panel IV: Policy Discussion – From Evidence to Action brings together policymakers, platform representatives, and practitioners to translate research insights into actionable strategies for countering online harms.
+Panel IV: Policy Discussion – From Evidence to Action will convene policymakers, platform representatives, and practitioners to translate research findings into actionable strategies for countering online harms, strengthening digital resilience and informing platform governance and public policy.

 For inquiries about the conference, please contact: m.busra@inclusiveeuropa.eu.
-To know more about the event, please visit https://www.smidgeproject.eu/general-8-1
+To know more about the panel speakers, please visit https://www.smidgeproject.eu/the-invisible-middle-conference

 To register for the event, please visit the following link: Registration link